apify/crawlee/docs/api/PseudoUrl.md

 ---
 <a name="exp_module_PseudoUrl--PseudoUrl"></a>

-## PseudoUrl ⏏
-Represents a pseudo URL (purl) - an URL pattern used by web crawlers to specify which URLs should the crawler visit.
+Represents a pseudo URL (PURL) - an URL pattern used by web crawlers to specify which URLs should the crawler visit.
 This class is used by the {@linkcode enqueueLinks|Apify.utils.puppeteer.enqueueLinks()} function.